oaviad/codelab/codelab.md

 ## App Overview

 In this codelab you will modify the [EspressoClub](https://github.com/oaviad/espressoClub) project.
 You will setup Espresso and test app's functionality.

-In order to login, user has to enter valid credentials in the login screen (LoginActivity) : valid email and valid password (>5 characters).
+The <strong>EspressoClub</strong> app requires user's login, user has to enter valid credentials in the login screen (LoginActivity): valid email and valid password (>5 characters).
 After user has logged in, the main screen will be launched (MainActivity).

 See figures below.